 - Removable corrective Arch Support.
-I have found them to be wonderful and highly recommend them if needed.
+I have found plantar fasciitis shoe inserts to be wonderful and highly recommend them if needed.
 You just slip them in your shoes and get relief.
-I haven’t had to do that lately because a lot of shoes (at least that l wear) now come with the arch support in the form of raised insoles.
+I haven’t had to do that lately because a lot of shoes (at least that l wear) now come with the arch support for flat feet in the form of raised insoles.

-- Gymnastics and various forms of exercise designed to reduce pain in the tendons.
+- Gymnastics and various forms of exercise designed to reduce pain in the tendons help flat feet.

-- In severe cases, surgery might be recommended.
+- In severe cases, surgery might be recommended for flat feet.

 There are some people who claim to be able to cure flat feet.
 I am a bit skeptical about that.
 Did you know that a long time ago, flat feet was a cause of rejection to serve in the military because of perceived foot stress?
 I can understand that for sure.

 - Shop for shoes later during the day.
 It’s generally known that feet swell as the day passes.
-This way, you can get the shoes that fit the best and give you optimum comfort.
+This way, you can get the shoes that fit the best for flat feet and give you optimum comfort.